 - Spay or neuter pet cats to prevent adding to the pet population and potentially adding to feral cat colonies.
 If a cat does have unwanted kittens, be sure they are all adopted by responsible families that will spay or neuter their new furry family members and keep them safely indoors.

 - Consider using humane traps to capture stray or feral cats to transport them to a local animal shelter.
 Animals at the shelter will also be spayed or neutered, which will help control the pet population.

 - If possible, contribute financially to local animal shelters or volunteer at their facilities to ensure they can continue to help control stray pet populations.

-Even backyards that are not home to domestic cats may be visited by stray or lost pets, neighbors' cats and feral animals that can kill the birds.
+Even yards that are not home to domestic cats may be visited by stray or lost pets, neighbors' cats, and feral animals that can kill the birds.
 Taking proper steps to create a safe bird habitat will minimize the dangers of any backyard cats.

 - Opt for landscaping that will discourage cats even while it nurtures birds, such as thorny bushes that will keep cats away but yield berries for birds to feast.
-Sharp mulches can also keep cats from prowling nearby.
+Sharp mulches and plants with strong aromas can also keep cats from prowling nearby.

 - If possible, install a decorative or wire fence in front of shrubbery or hedges that may conceal predators to prevent them from attacking birds from these vantage points.
 Even a short fence can thwart a predator's attack.

 - Investigate yard fences regularly and repair or block gaps that may be access points for wild or feral cats.
 Similarly, be sure there are no access points beneath decks, behind sheds, or in other areas where predators can hide.

 - Choose safe birdhouse designs with steep roofs and lacking perches to help deter predators.
 Keep nesting boxes at least eight feet off the ground to minimize the possibility of a cat jumping to the box.